okandemirofficial/flutter_fast_start/README.md

 # Flutter Fast Start
 #
-A fast start flutter project to make aps faster and skip setup on every application.
+A fast start flutter project to make apps faster and skip setup on every application.
 I am personally using this structure while creating a new project

 # Concept
 - ##### MVMM Architecture